gearbox-solutions/eloquent-filemaker/README.md

 This package lets you easily connect to your FileMaker database through the Data API and get record data as Laravel Models, with as many native features supported as possible.

+## Support

+This package is built and maintained by [Blue Feather](https://www.bluefeathergroup.com/).
+We build fantastic web apps with technologies like Laravel, Vue, React, and Node.
+If you would like assistance building your own web app, either using this package or other technologies, please [contact us](https://www.bluefeathergroup.com/contact/) for a free introductory consultation to discuss your project.

 ## Features
 * Uses the FileMaker Data API for accessing your FileMaker data
 * Support for accessing multiple files or with multiple sets of credentials